• Skip to primary navigation

 Always do a skin patch test before applying an essential oil more liberally.

 There’s no way of knowing beforehand how your skin will react to a new substance.
-Just because a product does not trigger off any reaction in others, the same may not apply to you.
+Just because a product does not trigger a reaction in others, the same may not apply to you.

 6. Do Not Apply Essential Oils To The Eyes, Ears, Or Mucous Membranes